 - 10. Subject has histologically confirmed diagnosis of Gastric or GEJ adenocarcinoma. - 11.
 Subject has radiologically confirmed locally advanced unresectable or metastatic disease within 28 days prior to randomization. - 12.
 Subject has radiologically evaluable disease (measurable and/or non-measurable disease according to RECIST 1.1), per local assessment, ≤ 28 days prior to randomization.
 For subjects with only 1 evaluable lesion and prior radiotherapy ≤ 3 months before randomization, the lesion must either be outside the field of prior radiotherapy or have documented progression following radiation therapy. - 13.
 Subject's tumor expresses CLDN18.2 in ≥ 75% of tumor cells demonstrating moderate to strong membranous staining as determined by central IHC testing. - 14.
-Subject has a HER2-Negative tumor as determined by local or central testing on a gastric or GEJ tumor specimen.
+Subject has a HER2-negative tumor as determined by local or central testing on a gastric or GEJ tumor specimen.
+(Unique to China: Subject has a known HER2-negative gastric or GEJ tumor).